Uriopass/flat_spatial/README.md

 flat_spatial is a crate dedicated to dynamic spatial partitioning structures that are not based on trees (which are recursive) but on simple flat structures such as a grid/hashmap of cells.
-Using grids or other flat structures makes for very fast updates (constant time) and even fast queries, provded they are adapted to the structure.
+Using grids or other flat structures makes for very fast updates (constant time) and even fast queries, provided the cell size is adapted to the problem.

-At the moment, only the dense grid is implemented.

 ## DenseGrid